JoyetaSaha/GrafanaDashboardForRetailSector/README.md

 # GrafanaDashboard
-Example of a Grafana dashboard!
-Grafana was used for visualization, and SQL was used for programming.
+Example of a Grafana dashboard I created to track retailer performance.
+In this project, Grafana was used for data visualisation, and SQL was used to query data from MySQL database.